dqops/dqo/docs/working-with-dqo/adding-data-source-connection/mysql.md

 You need a MySQL account.
 Use the TCP/IP Properties (IP Addresses Tab) dialog box to configure the TCP/IP protocol options for a specific IP address.
 In case of restrictions, you need to add the IP address used by DQOps to [NDB Cluster TCP/IP Connections Using Direct Connections](https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster-tcp-definition-direct.html).

-## Adding MySQL connection using the graphical interface
+## Adding MySQL connection using the user interface

 1. Go to Data Sources section and click **+ Add connection** button in the upper left corner.